 Kojima Productions has been keeping busy with new projects, giving Hiudeo Kojima the perfect excuse to meet all the actors and musicians he wants, maybe even getting them to feature in those projects.

-It certainly worked for the mysterious Xbox project OD, which features a genre-flavored cast of Sophia Lilis (IT), Hunter Schafer (Cuckoo) and the late Udo Kier (Flesh for Frankenstein) and created in collaboration with modern horror heavyweight Jordan Peele (Get Out, Us, Nope).
+It certainly worked for the mysterious Xbox project OD, which features a genre-flavoured cast of Sophia Lilis (IT), Hunter Schafer (Cuckoo) and the late Udo Kier (Flesh for Frankenstein) and created in collaboration with modern horror heavyweight Jordan Peele (Get Out, Us, Nope).

 The official title is rumoured to be Overdose, and Kojima hinted at an anthology-style game with different directors writing for each chapter.
 Kojima appears to be directing Sophia Lilis’ chapter, seen in last year’s ‘Knock’ trailer.